Step 1 of 12 8% complete

 What You'll Learn

-• Create a new NoEgo project structure
+• Create a new NoEgo project with the CLI scaffolding tool

 • Run the development server